Roots

 Roots-of-PlantsThe roots of a plant are its most essential parts.
-They grow in different patterns downward in the soil as compared to the plant’s stem and leaves.
+They grow in different patterns downward in the Soil as compared to the plant’s stem and leaves.
 They store and provide water and nutrients from the soil, then transport them throughout the plant.
 Besides, they also help the soil to remain stable and fix nitrogen to serve as fertilizer for plant growth.
 Carrots, onions, mangroves, and many other types of plants and vegetables grow on the plant roots.

 What Are Plant Roots?